w3c/csvw/examples/csv-metadata-and-template-for-simple-weather-obs-example.md

 <h2>The CSV metadata</h2>

 The metadata document below is based on the [Metadata Vocabulary for Tabular Data][2] - although a few errors are anticipated.
-Also, I've introduced a few new terms to the vocabulary which seem to be missing:
+Also, I've introduced a new term `template` to the metadata vocabulary to provide an object that describes the CSV transformation template.
-* `short-name`: used to map column heading from CSV to a more useful form - must be unique within the scope of a single metadata description; and
-* `template`: used to describe the CSV transformation template.

 The template definition in the CSV metadata should also specify the Content-Type created by a target transformation - a given CSV metadata doc might include references to multiple transformation templates; and